-1. .
-Have the Plaintiffs/Appellants legislators and advocacy groups shown a special ir distinct from the general public sufficient to provide them standing?
+1. Have the Plaintiffs/Appellants legislators a distinct from the general public sufficient to and advocacy groups shown a special injury provide them standing?

 Plaintiffs/Appellants' Answer: Yes

 Defendant/Appellee's Answer: No

 Court of Claims' Answer: No

 2. Is this matter ripe for adjudication?

 Plaintiffs/Appellants' Answer: Yes

 Defendant/Appellee's Answer: No

 Court of Claims' Answer: No

-3. pursuant to MCL 206.51(1)(c) remains in 1 ne tax year 2023 income tax reduction made place until such time as the formula from that ereby setting that newer rate as the income tax decrease again?
+3. pursuant to MCL 206.51(1)(c) remains in p e tax year 2023 income tax reduction made place until such time as the formula from that ereby setting that newer rate as the income tax decrease again?

 Plaintiffs/Appellants' Answer: Yes

 Defendant/Appellee's Answer: No

 Court of Claims' Answer: No

-4. tax statutes are to be construed against the income tax rate reduction made pursuant to , does the rule of construction that ambiguous taxing authority mean that the tax year 2023 MCL 206.51(1)(c) remains in place until such ould cause it to lower again thereby setting that ormula would cause it to decrease again?
+4. tax statutes are to be construed against the income tax rate reduction made pursuant to does the rule of construction that ambiguous taxing authority mean that the tax year 2023 MCL 206.51(1)(c) remains in place until such uld cause it to lower again thereby setting that remula would cause it to decrease again?

 Plaintiffs/Appellants' Answer: Yes

 Defendant/Appellee's Answer: No

 Court of Claims' Answer: Did not answer

-5. Does Defendant/Appellee have a clear duty thereby allowing mandamus to be entered? y to execute the tax rate set by the Legislature
+5. Does Defendant/Appellee have a clear duty thereby allowing mandamus to be entered? to execute the tax rate set by the Legislature

 Plaintiffs/Appellants' Answer: Yes

 Defendant/Appellee's Answer: No